 Community Name - Enter the name of your Community.
 We recommend that this follow the same naming convention that you've used in other materials, such as your website.
 Make sure members know what the community is. 🧠

-Community Description - Describe what your community is all about!
-This could be copied and pasted from your website if applicable.
+Community Description - Describe what your community is all about and how members can expect to benefit from joining.
 A few important things to consider when creating the description are: